Warzone mine locations: what’s inside the mines in Warzone?

 The dark interior of a disused mine in Warzone

 When the new 1980s-era Verdansk map came to Call of Duty Warzone, there were plenty of new POIs and off-the-grid spots to explore.
-However, one thing that has remained a bit of a mystery is the series of currently sealed or blocked openings into some mines.
+However, one thing that remained a bit of a mystery was the series of sealed or blocked openings into some mines.

-These mine entrances can be found in the areas you’d expect.
-There are plenty around the Salt Mine POI, and others can be found north of Airport around the Old Mine.
-But players have noticed by peeking through gaps in the barriers or gates, or by actually clipping themselves through them, that they are not just there for aesthetic reasons.
+These mine entrances could be found in the areas you’d expect.
+There were plenty around the Salt Mine POI, and others could be found north of Airport around the Old Mine.
+But players had noticed by peeking through gaps in the barriers or gates, or by actually clipping themselves through them, that they were not just there for aesthetic reasons.

 Warzone mine locations